elakito/testzone/samples/osgi_cxf_websocket_sample_jaxrs_service/README.md

-Apache CXF Jaxrs websocket sample service
+Apache CXF JAXRS websocket sample service
 =================================================

 This demo illustrates how to develop a simple jaxrs based